captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

+template: noise
-[her own voice] So I told her that Coatesville had a population of 5,000
+her own voice So I told her that Coatesville had a population of 5,000

 ---